|

 in 1833, was on Guggleton Street.
 This was later re-named as Station Road, so Howard Richter speculates that the Congregational Church may be built on the site

-of the Wesleyan building (or even be substantially the same building), though has been unable to find any proof of this.
-Both © Martin Richter (2012).
+of the Wesleyan building (or even be substantially the same building), though has been unable to find any proof of this. © Martin Richter (2012).

 Stanpit,